hoodiecrow/ConsTcl/README.md

 Before I can talk about the evaluator, I need to spend some time on environments.
 To simplify, an environment can be seen as a table--or spreadsheet, if you will--that connects (binds) names to cells, which contain values.
 The evaluator looks up values in the environment that way.
 But there's more to an environment than just a name-value coupling.
 The environment also contains references to the procedures that make up the Lisp library.
 And their bindings aren't just a simple connection: there are several kinds of bindings, from variable binding, the most common one, to special-form bindings for the fundamental operations of the interpreter, and syntax bindings for the macros that get expanded to `normal' code.

 There isn't just one environment, either.
-Every time a non-primitive procedure is called, a new environment is created which has bindings for the procedure formal parameters and which links to the environment that was current when the procedure was defined (which in turn links backwards all the way to the original global environment).
+Every time a non-primitive procedure is called, a new environment is created, one which has bindings for the procedure formal parameters and which links to the environment that was current when the procedure was defined (which in turn links backwards all the way to the original global environment).
 The evaluator follows into the new environment to evaluate the body of the procedure there, and then as the evaluator goes back along the call stack, it sheds environment references.

 Not only procedures but binding forms (such as `` let ``) create new environments for the evaluator to work in.
 As they do that, they also bind variables to values.
 Just like with procedures, the added local bindings can shadow bindings in underlying environments but does not affect them: once the local environment has been forgotten by the evaluator, the underlying bindings are once more visible.
 The other side of the coin is that temporary environments don't have to be complete: every binding that the evaluator can't find in a temporary environment it looks for in the parent environment, or its parent and so on.

 Environments make up the world the evaluator lives in and are the source of its values and procedures.
 The ability of procedure calls and execution of binding forms to temporarily change the current environment is a powerful one.
-But still the evaluator eventually backtracks into the previous environments.

 From the evaluator's perspective it uses the environment to keep track of changes in the state of the evaluation.
 In this way, the evaluator uses the environment for continuity and a progress record.